-E Visas are a popular nonimmigrant visa to the United States, giving foreign investors and entrepreneurs the chance to work and live in the U.S. As a nonimmigrant visa, the E investor visas do not provide a direct path to permanent residence, however E visa holders can hold an E status for an extended period and, if the business and investment grows, the investment could lead to a permanent residence status through the EB-5 investor program.
+Investment visas or E visas are a popular non-immigrant visa to the United States, which gives foreign investors and entrepreneurs the opportunity to work and live in the United States.
+As a non-immigrant visa, E-investor visas do not provide a direct path to permanent residence, but E-visa holders can hold E status for longer periods.
+If the business and investment grow, the investment could lead to permanent residence through the EB-5 investor program.

-Investor visas are unique because they are the only truly entrepreneurial visa that gives foreign investors their chance at the “American Dream” – to start a business and make a go of it using your skills, your grit and your determination.
+Investor visas are unique as they are the only true entrepreneurial visa that gives foreign investors the chance to start a business and make a difference by using their skills, and determination.

-To help investors and entrepreneurs who are interested in applying for an E Visa, we have put together a list of 5 Things You Must Do Before Filing for an E Visa.
+To help investors and entrepreneurs interested in applying for an E visa, we have put together a list of 5 things you need to do before you apply for an E visa.

 Investment Visa Checklist – What You Need to Do Before You Apply